ai-learning-space/sql-expert/Advanced SQL/Window Functions.md

 )
 ```

-- `window_function(column_name)` — is the window function used (e.g. `AVG(price)`)
+- `window_function(column_name)` — is the window function used, e.g. `AVG(price)`
 - `OVER` — defines the window (group of rows) that will be passed to the window function.
-    - If the `OVER` clause is left without parameters, the entire table will serve as the window.
+    - If the _OVER_ clause is left without parameters, the entire table will serve as the window.

 Now, to calculate the number of students in each class and display this information in a new column, we can use a window function:

+- `PARTITION BY <columns for partitioning>`
-- `PARTITION BY columns_for_partitioning` divides the result set into non-overlapping subsets, where each subset contains rows with the same values in one or more columns, forming partitions.
+    - Divides the result set into non-overlapping subsets, where each subset contains rows with the same values in one or more columns, forming partitions.
+- `ORDER BY <columns for sorting>`
-- `ORDER BY columns_for_sorting` sets the order of rows within the window, which is particularly important in ranking window functions.
+    - Sets the order of rows within the window, which is particularly important in ranking window functions.
+- `ROWS|RANGE <row range definition>`
-- `ROWS|RANGE row_range_definition` defines ranges of rows.
+    - Defines ranges of rows.
 This parameter specifies how many rows to include before and after the current row in the window.

 # Window Function Example 🧪